zoirethl/zoirethl/README.md

 # 💫 About Me:
 🌱 Hello and welcome to my GitHub profile!
-My name is Zoireth Liendo, and I'm an aspiring developer currently learning through The Odin Project while honing my skills by practicing with Frontend Mentor.
-My ultimate goal is to become a full-stack developer and create innovative web applications.
+My name is Zoireth Liendo, and I'm passionate about web development, currently learning through The Odin Project while honing my skills by practicing with Frontend Mentor.
+My ultimate goal is to create innovative web applications with stunning data analysis visualizations for business intelligence analysis.

 I'm on a journey to master web development and create user-friendly, dynamic, and engaging web interfaces.
-I'm dedicated to continuous learning and growth as a developer and always eager to take on new challenges that push me beyond my comfort zone.
+I'm dedicated to continuous learning and growth as a developer business analyst and always eager to take on new challenges that push me beyond my comfort zone.

 Feel free to explore my GitHub portfolio, where I showcase my progress and projects.